-For most hunters (including apprentice hunters who have chosen to purchase their own licence/tag), reports must be completed at ontario.ca/hunterreporting by logging into your account at huntandfishontario.com or by calling 1-800-288-1155.
+For most hunters (including apprentice hunters who have chosen to purchase their own licence/tag), reports must be completed by logging into your account at huntandfishontario.com or by calling 1-800-288-1155.
 The Fish and Wildlife Licensing Service can help you remember important dates by sending you email reminders.